William Kent Krueger Announced as 2015 One Book SD Author

-The South Dakota Humanities Council’s 2015 One Book South Dakota has been selected.
+William Kent Krueger is the South Dakota Humanities Council’s 2015 One Book South Dakota author.

 In 2013, Ordinary Grace received the Edgar Award, given by the Mystery Writers of America in recognition for the best novel published in that year.
 It also received the Barry Award, Anthony Award, and Macavity Award for Best Novel and is a New York Times bestseller.